 (Procyon lotor) Raccoons, the most common nuisance animal are easy to recognize with their distinctive black mask and ringed tail.
 Raccoons are typically a variation of black and gray however colors can range from a dark black color to a light tan color.
 In many cases, raccoons have adapted to not be bothered by people, therefore, are a common invader of attics and crawl spaces.
 Adults range from 10 – 25lbs, with very few reaching to over 40lbs.
 They can live up to 12 years in the wild, though on average they live closer to 5-6 years.
 For the most part raccoons breed in February and March, however, some raccoons have been known to breed as late as July.
 They have a gestation period of 60-65 days.
 The females give birth to 1-7 kits with an average of 4.
 The mother raccoon is very protective of her babies.
 Like many mammals, they are primarily nocturnal, though some people spot them during the day, often when they are in search of food sources.
 Raccoons are omnivores and will eat almost anything from meats to fruits and vegetables.
 Their diet will mainly consist of berries, snakes, acorns, fish and frogs.

 Raccoons are a common carrier of rabies, a potentially fatal disease.
-Raccoons also carry canine distemper, which can fatally harm your dog.
+Raccoons also carry canine distemper, which can fatally harm your four-legged family members.
 Raccoon feces may contain raccoon roundworm, the spores of which humans can breathe in and become seriously infected by, so it is important to trap and remove nuisance raccoons if they are causing a nuisance on your property.

 Getting rid of raccoons is not a simple task.
 There is not a magic wand or spray that can be applied to make raccoons go away.
 The only proven methods for effective raccoon removal is through physical removal, trapping, habitat modification, and exclusion.
 Raccoons will not respond to repellents, strobe lights, music, mothballs, or ammonia.